 This article was last updated by on

-To prune African Violet leaves, remove 3-5 old leaves from the bottom of the plant by pinching them off with fingers or using sterilized scissors.
+To prune African Violet leaves, remove 3-5 old foliage from the bottom of the plant by pinching them off with fingers or using sterilized scissors.
 Repeat the process every month and cut out spent blooms to save energy for the plant.

 Listen to this article here.

-Should I Prune African Violet Leaves?
+Should I Prune My African Violet Leaves?

 An African Violet usually grows best with 12-15 leaves.
 Overcrowding the plant will make it less productive in producing blossoms!